Hans Fässler: Addressing Switzerland and Slavery

+In 2026, Hans Fässler authored the expert opinion «Zurich, Berne, Solothurn, Slavery 1719–1839» in connection with the criminal complaint filed by Shelley Moorhead (US Virgin Islands) against the cantons of Zurich, Berne, and Solothurn for aiding and abetting slavery.

 Political career

 Party Politics

 During his grammar school years, Hans Fässler was active in a right-wing student group with, amongst others, Konrad Hummler, Adrian Rüesch, and Valentin Landmann.
 In 1978, in the context of a re-establishment of the local chapter of the "Young Socialists" (JUSO), he joined the Social Democratic Party (SP) of the City of St. Gallen.
 In 1979 he became a member of the Swiss Union of Public Service Personnel.
 From 1980 onwards, he was under political surveillance from the cantonal police intelligence service of St.Gallen and from the city of Zurich, while secret files also existed in the Office of the Attorney General of Switzerland and in the security service of the armed forces.
 In 1984 he was elected to the cantonal legislature of St. Gallen, of which he was a member until 1994.
 From 1986 to 1993, Hans Fässler was party and parliamentary group secretary of the SP of the canton of St. Gallen.